 We’ve all heard that video marketing is key to gaining traction online, be it more sales, conversions or brand recognition.
-Cisco predicts that over 80% of all internet traffic (both business and consumer) will be video by 2020.
+Cisco predicts that over 80% of all internet traffic (both business and consumer) will be video soon.
 Many reports, like this handy guide from Buffer, provide research that video converts better than other marketing content.

 With hard evidence that video is the leading content to use for all types of marketing communications, there are still numerous hurdles keeping many businesses from joining the video playing field.
 It’s considered too costly, too time consuming and requiring specific skills most people don’t want to learn.